rcgsheffield/ventilation-for-hospitality/README.md

 sudo sh install.sh
 ```

-Install any secrets into the environment file, which should have strict file permissions.
+Install the environment file, which contains options specific to each deployment.
+There is an example file in this repository called `example.env`.
+It should have strict file permissions to prevent unauthorised access.

 ```bash
 sudo vi /home/vent/.env